IRE with Electrochemotherapy (IRECT) of the prostate -

 Using IRECT therapy is a new method to treat cancer cells in more distant areas from the IRE electrodes, without causing damage to local organs (e.g. the rectum and bladder sphincter) or tissue.
 It is therefore the most gentle way of treating large tumor areas.

 Indications for carcinoma treatment using combined IRECT therapy

-To date the indications for the combined treatment of IRE and Bleomycin are not fully clarified and research is continuing in this area.
+To date the indications for the combined treatment of IRE and chemotherapeutic drugs are not fully clarified and research is continuing in this area.
 Only those patients refusing alternative treatment will be treated.
 Possible uses include:

 - Patients with high-grade prostate carcinoma